You can find Part I of the series here

 If proof of a medieval ordering of animal symbolism was needed ‘a dragon the size of a deer-hound” is it.

 Equally telling is the visibility of an editing process at work, because it shows us what Pullman considered and kept in.
 As I mention, "a fair woman" is edited out from every edition after the first.
-And Pullman might have equally chosen to edit out the few mentions of mythical-creature dæmons.
+He also gets rid of a minor inconsistency, where Ma Costa's dæmon is given two different forms at two different points.
+And Pullman might have equally chosen to edit out these few early mentions of mythical-creature dæmons.
 After all they disappear from the page as the story goes on.
 But he does not.
 He apparently wanted the images of these beasts remaining part of the writing of the writing of the dæmon idea, he wanted the space they carved out in the reader’s imagination and associations they planted.

 And Pullman is a writer happy to prioritise implication above literalness.
 He once said in response to a tweet asking him about some logistical issue around dæmons, “don’t force a metaphor to do the work of a fact”.